morph-l2/morph-doc/relay/4-bridge.md

 ### Initiate the withdrawal
 1. Click "Connect Wallet" and select MetaMask.
 If prompted, approve the connection in your wallet.
 2. Select Withdraw.
-3. Choose the asset and amount you wish to withdraw.【pic】
+3. Choose the asset and amount you wish to withdraw.
-4. Click Withdraw. 【pic】
+4. Click Withdraw.
-5. Click the checkboxes and accept the withdrawal: 【pic】
+5. Click the checkboxes and accept the withdrawal:
-6. Approve the withdrawal again in your wallet.【pic】
+6. Approve the withdrawal again in your wallet.

 ### Waiting for the verification challenge period
 Click your address in the top right corner.
 Click "Transactions" and then "Withdrawals".
 This will display a list of your recent withdrawals and their status.
-【pic】

 You can search for the transaction hash on Morphism Explorer.
 Click the L1 State Root Submission Tx to see when the transaction was written to L1 （Sepolia）.
-【pic】

 ### Claim the withdrawal
-1. Once the challenge period is over, the status will change to Claim.【pic】
+1. Once the challenge period is over, the status will change to Claim.
 2. Click Claim.
 3. Confirm the withdrawal in the wallet.
 4. Wait until the withdrawal completes.